 Botok Mandingan: Unappealing look but appetizing taste

-Last but not least is a simple Javanese dish called botok mandingan, sometimes known as botok mlanding.
+Do not miss out with this simple Javanese dish called botok mandingan, sometimes known as botok mlanding.
 The main ingredient for the dish is what Javanese call lamtoro/mlanding/mandingan, beans of leucaena leucocephala, which can be found easily in Jogja.
 The small beans are mixed with anchovies, grated coconut and ground spices, and then wrapped in banana leaves before they are steamed.
 The dish is eaten with rice and like jadah tempeh, it can easily be found in pasar.
 It may look gross upon first sight when you open the wrap, but trust me, the mixture of anchovies, grated coconut, mlanding and oriental spices is so delicious.

 Cheap and easy to find